pixeljetstream/r3e-trace-analysis/README.md

 The default settings are stored in "config.lua".
 Create "config-user.lua" to override those.

 ### History
+* 29.07.2015:
+ * direct comparison of laps via right-click in lapview
+ * visual tweak to values that are within [0,1] to only use half of the color-range (pedal values look better)
 * 26.07.2015:
  * Recorder supports saving session on pause (for mid-session files to be appended in viewer)
  * Support for appending a file